ibm-cloud-docs/devsecops/devsecops-release-notes.md

 :   You can now collect evidence for multiple assets.
 For more information, see [Multiple assets in collect-evidence](/docs/devsecops?topic=devsecops-devsecops-collect-evidence#multi-asset-evidence-collection).

 Support for Security and Compliance Center push API
 :   You can now push results to Security Control Center.
-For more information please see the [Security and Compliance Center integration docs](/docs/devsecops?topic=devsecops-cd-devsecops-scc-toolchains).
+For more information please see the Security and Compliance Center integration docs.
-Effective 15 Dec 2025, IBM Cloud Security and Compliance Center is deprecated.
-Any existing service instances are non-functional.
-{: deprecated}